emptymalei/deep-learning/dl/trees/tree.random-forest.md

 Similar to decision trees, random forest can also be used as regressors.
 The random forest regressor population error is capped by the average population error of trees multiplied by the correlation of trees[@Breiman2001-oj].

-To see how the regressor works, we construct an artificial problem.
+To see how the regressor works with data, we construct an artificial problem.
 The code can be accessed [here :material-language-python:](../../notebooks/tree_random_forest).

 === "Sinusoid Data"